carterwayneskhizeine/BlackPulse/README.md

     *Note: Private messages are not immediately visible after posting*

 *   **View Private Messages**:
-    1. Click the dark blue "KEY" button below the message input area
+    1. Click the "KEY" button below the message input area
     2. A KEY input field will appear between the KEY button and Post Message button
     3. Enter the correct KEY for the private messages you want to view
-    4. Click the blue "Send" button or press Enter
+    4. Click the "Send" button or press Enter
     5. Matching private messages will appear above all public messages, marked with private

 *   **Hide Private Messages**: